Chevrolet Silverado: Silverado EV

-In April 2021, GM President Mark Reuss announced that Chevrolet would be building an electric variant of the Chevrolet Silverado 1500 pickup truck at the Factory ZERO complex in Detroit.
+In April 2021, GM President Mark Reuss announced that Chevrolet would build an electric variant of the Chevrolet Silverado 1500 pickup truck at the Factory ZERO complex in Detroit.
 The vehicle was expected to have a targeted range of 400 miles.
 The vehicle was unveiled in January 2022 at the 2022 Consumer Electronics Show (CES).
-The vehicle has been built from the ground up as a fully electric pickup by using a battery electric platform shared with the GMC Hummer EV, instead of using the existing Silverado platform.
-Production started in the Factory ZERO assembly plant (formerly Detroit-Hamtramck Assembly) in the second quarter of 2023.
+It was built from the ground up as a fully electric pickup by using a battery electric platform shared with the GMC Hummer EV, rather than using the existing Silverado platform.
+Production started at the Factory ZERO assembly plant in the second quarter of 2023.